Are You a Tour Guide Teacher or Co-Explorer?

 My main actions as the tour guide are to (a) create an itinerary, (b) plan the schedule, and (c) study the content.
 Most of my work is done ahead of time and then when the tourists (students) arrive, I follow out the plan.

-There are some clear benefits to teaching this way.
+There are some clear benefits to tour guide teaching.
 First, the preparation done ahead of time can help us feel confident and ready to teach.
 Second, we can reuse our itinerary, schedule and content knowledge from class to class and year to year.
 Third, it makes us feel like we are operating from our home base, not tourists ourselves.

 Let’s look at a table that shows some of the ways teachers show up as tour guides.